moessam93/Electronics-Management-System/README.md

 # Electronics-Management-System
-An electronic management system using NodeJS and SQL
+An electronic parts management system using NodeJS and SQL

 ## Technologies used
 NodeJS/ExpressJS <br/>